 Enclaves: Also referred to as “work crews.”
 Typically refers to a group of people who have disabilities and under the supervision of an employee of a vocational rehabilitation program.
 These positions are not considered to be competitive jobs even when the work is performed in community settings or when the wages are at, or above, minimum wage.

 Family: In IPS, practitioners are encouraged to ask people if they would like to include family members in their employment plans.
-Family may refer to parents, siblings, children, good friends, life partners, AA sponsors, or others identified by the person served.
+The family may refer to parents, siblings, children, good friends, life partners, AA sponsors, or others identified by the person served.

 Field mentoring: Side-by-side coaching with practitioners as they perform their work.
 For instance, a supervisor might meet with an employment specialist and job seeker who are working on the career profile to model or observe the employment specialist’s interviewing skills.
 IPS supported employment supervisors also go with employment specialists to demonstrate meeting with employers to learn about their businesses and suggest potential job candidates.